Where Do You Swim in the East Bay? - 510 Families

 East Oakland Sports Center Pool, Oakland

 East Oakland Sports Center Pool is located at the East Oakland Sports Center next to Ira Jinkins Recreation Center.
-The Aquatic Center includes a 9,000 sq. ft. indoor water park featuring a white water slide, activity pools, beach entry pool (sloping pool entrance), lazy river and a two lane lap area ensuring fun for the entire family.
-They offer an Aquatic Playtime (6 & under) parent/guardian must be in the water 11am-12pm (Monday-Thursday), and a Public Recreational Swim (No Waterslide) 1pm – 4pm (Monday-Friday) 1pm-4pm (Saturday).
-Adults $8, kids $3.
-They also have birthday parties.
-More information here>
+The Aquatic Center includes a 9,000 sq. ft. indoor water park featuring a white water slide (not currently available, so check before you go), activity pools, beach entry pool (sloping pool entrance), lazy river and a two lane lap area ensuring fun for the entire family.
+Currently not open weekends, but they do have Aquatic Playtime M-F for 6 and under.
+More information here> Current Schedule>

 Richmond Plunge & Richmond Swim Center

 Both of these indoor pools in Richmond are great options for swimming in the East Bay.
 The Richmond Plunge is huge and has recreational and tot swim times available throughout the week in the summer.
 The Richmond Swim Center has similar recreational swim offerings along with a 1-foot deep wading area, and some spray features that offer excitement for little ones.
-Check summer hours here>
+Spring Schedule runs March 1 – June 21, 2026.
+Check spring hours here>

 Silliman Aquatic Center, Newark